 Notice Board/Latest News

-From now on, our Paediatrics services will be extended on Monday, Wednesday and Saturday* at our 24-hour Outpatient and Emergency Department.
+From now on, our Paediatric services will be extended on the following days at our 24-hour Outpatient and Emergency Department.
 Children will receive timely treatment from our specialists in Paediatrics.

 |Monday and Wednesday||6:30 pm - 8:30 pm|